dhasterok/global_tectonics/README.md

 # global_tectonics
  Tectonic maps for data analysis applications in solid Earth science

-2021 June 09
+2021 July 07
 The global_tectonics package is a set of shapefiles that can be used for analysis of Earth science data.
-It consists of four separate shapefiles: plates.shp - polygons of tectonic plates and crust types plate_boundaries.shp - lines of plate boundary types oc_boundaries.shp - lines demarcating the ocean-continent boundary global_gprv.shp - polygons of global geologic provinces
+It consists of four separate shapefiles: plates.shp - polygons of tectonic plates and crust types boundaries.shp - lines of plate boundary types oc_boundaries.shp - lines demarcating the ocean-continent boundary global_gprv.shp - polygons of global geologic provinces